Bench Lakes (Idaho)

 The Bench Lakes are a chain of five small alpine glacial lakes in Custer County, Idaho, United States, located in the Sawtooth Mountains in the Sawtooth National Recreation Area.
 A cutoff from Sawtooth National Forest trail 101 along Redfish Lake leads to the Bench Lakes.
 The lakes are drained by an unnamed stream that flows into Redfish Lake, Redfish Lake Creek, and eventually the Salmon River.

 The Bench Lakes are in the Sawtooth Wilderness, and a wilderness permit can be obtained at a registration box at trailheads or wilderness boundaries.
 The uppermost Bench Lake is at the northeastern base of Mount Heyburn.

+Bench Lakes Fire

+In July 2024, the area nearest to the lakes and Redfish Lake were the site of the Bench Lake Fire.
+The fire, which burned approximately 2,595 acres, was determined to be "human-caused."